cadebrown/old.cade.site/_posts/2021-09-03-diy-fast-isprime.md

 ```

-here's how they perform on my machine, calculating whether 10 million random numbers are prime, within different bounds:
+Here's how they perform on my machine, calculating whether 10 million random numbers are prime, within different bounds:

 ![performance graph up to `2**32`](/files/diy-fast-isprime-0.webp)

-here's a comparison of even larger (> 32 bit values) trends in performance:
+Here's a comparison of even larger (> 32 bit values) trends in performance:

 ![performance graph up to `2**48`](/files/diy-fast-isprime-1.webp)

-as you can see, both implementations have similar performance (with naive being a little faster), until $2^{14}$, at which point the trend reverses. the trends become even more pronounced after $2^{32}$, where the Miller-Rabin implementation essentially hits the 'else' case, and plateaus.
+As you can see, both implementations have similar performance (with naive being a little faster), until $2^{14}$, at which point the trend reverses.
+The trends become even more pronounced after $2^{32}$, where the Miller-Rabin implementation essentially always hits the 'else' case, and plateaus.

-for large values, the Miller-Rabin implementation 30x-50x faster than the naive one! i know this implementation has helped many of my other projects efficiently implement prime checking (check out [PGS](https://github.com/chemicaldevelopment/pgs)!)
+For large values, the Miller-Rabin implementation 30x-50x faster than the naive one!
+I know this implementation has helped many of my other projects efficiently implement prime checking (check out [PGS](https://github.com/chemicaldevelopment/pgs)!)